Learn to Skate Program

 The Blue Edge FSC of CT Learn to Skate USA program is ideal for beginners who wish to learn basic skating skills.
 This program follows the Learn to Skate USA curriculum and offers separate group lessons for children and adults.
 It is designed for both figure skaters and hockey players.

-Learn to Skate Sessions - Beginning January 8, 2023, a ten-week Learn to Skate session will be offered on Sundays from 1-2 PM (check schedule).
+Learn to Skate Sessions - Beginning September 17, 2023, a 14-week Learn to Skate session will be offered on Sundays from 1-2 PM (check schedule).
 The program fee is prorated for late sign-ups.
 Click HERE for program details.

 Register for Learn to Skate - Follow these steps to register